 Although the methodologies do not prescribe a specific method to model the annual mileage distribution as function of the vehicle age, it is permissible to assume a constant value only in cases where the public authority does not require to use official data regarding age-dependant vehicle annual mileage.
 In that case, the constant average annual mileage should be based on gathered data on total vehicle activity (in kilometres) and vehicle lifetime. , (i.e., L/N km are driven each of the N years of lifetime operation, where L = total lifetime activity in km).
 The method should be clearly documented and transparently reported.
-Section 6.3.3.3.2.2 deals with the calculation for the average representative energy mix composition over the full service life of the vehicle, for both homogeneous and age-dependant annual mileage approaches.
+Section 6.3.3.3.2.2 deals with the calculation for the average representative energy mix composition over the full-service life of the vehicle, for both homogeneous and age-dependant annual mileage approaches.

 Some vehicles, such as special purpose or sports vehicles, have very low usage, leading to a significantly reduced service life.
 Practitioners could in principle indicate a shorter service life, where justified and supported by primary data, for communication purposes (in addition to default value).
 On the other side, the guidelines currently do not advise declaring a longer service life than the regional default value.